Udupi Sri Krishna Matha

-Udupi Shri Krishna Temple is a well-known historic Hindu temple dedicated to Krishna and Dvaita Matha located in the city of Udupi in Karnataka, India.
-The Matha area resembles a living Aashram, a holy place for daily devotion and living.
+Udupi Shri Krishna Temple is a well-known historic Hindu temple dedicated to Krishna and Dvaita Matha, located in the city of Udupi in Karnataka, India.
+The Matha area resembles a living ashram, a holy place for daily devotion and living.
 Surrounding the Shri Krishna Temple are several temples namely the Udupi Anantheshwara Temple which is over a thousand years old.